ABBA discography

-Swedish pop group ABBA has released nine studio albums, two live albums, thirteen compilation albums, four box sets, five video albums, 53 singles, and 41 music videos.
+Swedish pop group ABBA has released nine studio albums, two live albums, thirteen compilation albums, four box sets, sixteen video albums, 53 singles, and 41 music videos.
 They are one of the most popular and successful musical groups of all time, and are one of the best-selling music acts in the history of popular music.
 ABBA have sold an estimated 150 million to 400 million records worldwide.
 They have scored nine number-one singles and 10 number-one albums in the UK, becoming the most successful Swedish act of all time on the Official Charts, and were ranked third best-selling singles artists in the United Kingdom with a total of 11.3 million singles sold as of November 2012.
 In May 2023, ABBA were awarded the BRIT Billion Award, which celebrates those who have surpassed the milestone of one billion UK streams in their career.

 ABBA's biggest hit singles worldwide are "Dancing Queen" and "Fernando", with Arrival being their biggest hit studio album.

 The compilation album ABBA Gold is the second best-selling album of all time in the UK and has sold over 32 million copies worldwide.